jpmorganchase/salt-ds/.changeset/pretty-teachers-vanish.md

 DatePicker and Calendar API improvements

-- `CalendarCarousel` has been renamed to `CarouselDateGrid` so it's more obvious of the content
+- `CalendarCarousel` has been renamed to `CarouselDateGrid`.
-- `Calendar` previously used `children` to define the `CalendarNavigation`.
+- `Calendar`'s API has been updated so that `CalendarNavigation`, `CalendarWeekHeader` and `CalendarGrid` are provided as `children`.
+Previously, only `CalendarNavigation` was supported.
-  We have now changed that so the `children` defines `CalendarNavigation`, `CalendarWeekHeader` and `CalendarGrid` This enables more flexibility in both layout and configuration of the `Calendar` elements.
+  This enables more flexibility in the layout and configuration of the `Calendar` elements.
-  A typical Calendar will now look like this,
+  A typical Calendar will now look like this:

 ```
 <Calendar selectionVariant="single" hideOutOfRangeDates>